Shelley Parry, KSLP Coordinator

 I’ve fallen in love with Sierra Leone whilst in this role, and I’m excited about working in – and continuing to improve – an organisation that truly delivers on its values to support the development of the health sector in Sierra Leone.

-Molly Hrudka, Coordinator
+Molly Hrudka, Grants Officer

 I was drawn to KSLP because of its Health Partnership approach.
 Having just completed my MSc at the London School of Hygiene and Tropical Medicine where I was encouraged to think critically about the lasting impacts of health and development work, KSLP’s focus on health system strengthening through co-development struck me as a sustainable and mutually-beneficial approach.